Frequently Asked Questions

 A: Open the .FTS document in Notepad (it is a plain text document).
 Open the .SAS program with Notepad (if you don't have SAS).
-If you are using STATA, use the .FTS for layout to read in the .dat file (Microsoft prompts to open in Word, changes the font automatically; don't save changes).
+If you are using an analytic tool other than SAS, use the .FTS for layout to read in the .dat file (Microsoft prompts to open in Word, changes the font automatically; don't save changes).

 Q: How is the CCW BENE_ID assigned?
 (FAQ005)

-A: The BENE_ID assignment is based on an extensive beneficiary matching logic routine which is updated monthly from CMS Medicare Enrollment Database (EDB) data feeds.
+A: The BENE_ID assignment is based on an extensive beneficiary matching logic routine, which is updated monthly from CMS Medicare Enrollment Database (EDB) and Common Medicare Enrollment (CME) data feeds.
 This data source is more timely than other CMS data sources (conflict with other CMS data sources may occur in a small number of cases).
 One BENE_ID can map to multiple health insurance claims (HICs) due to changes in HIC, etc. In order to be assigned a BENE_ID in the CCW, the matching logic must reach a predetermined confidence interval, based on CMS specifications.

 A: The CMS VRDC is an alternative solution for accessing and analyzing CMS data for research purposes.
 Historically, CMS has provided data to researchers by preparing and shipping encrypted data files on external media.
 The VRDC allows researchers to access and perform their own analysis and manipulation of CMS data virtually from their own workstation.
 The VRDC provides researchers with a secure mechanism to access timelier data in a more efficient and cost-effective manner.

 Q: Who can get access to CMS data using the Virtual Research Data Center (VRDC)?
 (FAQ007)